hoangduytran/blender-manual/manual/render/eevee/materials/nodes_support.rst

 ***************

 Most nodes are taken from Cycles.
-However, some features are missing and may (or may not) be implemented in Eevee in the future.
+However, some features are missing and may (or may not) be implemented in EEVEE in the future.

 .. seealso::

    :doc:`Shader Nodes </render/shader_nodes/index>`.

-Eevee only Nodes
+EEVEE only Nodes
 ================

-These nodes are only available if Eevee is the active render engine.
+These nodes are only available if EEVEE is the active render engine.
 These nodes will not work in Cycles.

 Shader to RGB
 -------------

-Eevee supports the conversion of BSDF outputs into color inputs to make any kind of custom shading.
+EEVEE supports the conversion of BSDF outputs into color inputs to make any kind of custom shading.
 This is supported using the :doc:`Shader to RGB </render/shader_nodes/converter/shader_to_rgb>` node.